-Note: If you know that your ISP requires a configuration other than Obtain IP Automatically or if are having difficulty completing the router installation, please contact your ISP to verify all required settings for one of the options listed on page 6 match the settings options available to choose from.
+Note: If you know that your ISP requires a configuration other than Obtain IP Automatically or if are having difficulty completing the router installation, please contact your ISP to verify all required settings for one of the options listed on page 6.
+The options listed on page 6 match the settings options available to choose from.